 Includes cumulative appreciation (depreciation) of futures contracts.
 Only current day's variation margin is reported within the Statements of Net Assets of the Master Trust.

-Effect of Derivative Instruments on the Statement of Changes in Net Assets of the Master Trust for 2014 (in thousands):
+Effect of Derivative Instruments on the Statement of Changes in Net Assets of the Master Trust for 2015